The Mathematics of Tie Knots: Unknot, trefoil, torus and twist knots

 Recall that the $(2,p)$ torus knots (with $p$ odd) are the knots which can be embedded on a torus, and which wrap twice around the longitude and $p$ times around the meridian.
 The $(2,5)$ torus knot is illustrated in \fig{exTwistTorus}.
 Note that in any standard knot table the $(2,p)$ torus knots are traditionally given the label $p_1$.
 For example, the $(2,5)$ torus knot is $5_1$.

-\begin{lemma} A tie knot is a $(2,p)$ torus knot if and only if its tie sequence reduces to $LC(LCLC\dots LC)\ast$, where $p$ is the number of tie moves in the reduced tie sequence, and where $\ast$ is $L$, $R$, or $t_1$. \end{lemma} \begin{proof} An examination of the tie sequences for $3_1$, $5_1$ and $7_1$ knots shows that this is the only reduced tie sequence that appears.
-The sequence $LC(LCLC\dots LC)\ast$ gives an alternating knot diagram with $p$ twists occurring between the active strand and the neck loop (as shown in \fig{torus-examples}.
-The tie construction means that the resulting knot is a $(2,p)$ torus knot. \end{proof}
+\begin{lemma} If a tie sequence reduces to $LC(LCLC\dots LC)\ast$, then the corresponding tie knot is a $(2,p)$ torus knot.
+Here, $p$ is the number of tie moves in the reduced tie sequence, and $\ast$ is $L$, $R$, or $t_1$.
+In addition, all of the FM-tie $(2,p)$ torus knots have a reduced tie sequence of the form $LC(LCLC\dots LC)\ast$. \end{lemma} \begin{proof} The sequence $LC(LCLC\dots LC)\ast$ gives an alternating knot diagram with $p$ twists occurring between the active strand and the neck loop (as shown in \fig{torus-examples}).
+The tie construction means that the resulting knot is a $(2,p)$ torus knot.
+An examination of the tie sequences for $3_1$, $5_1$ and $7_1$ knots in Appendix~\ref{appendix:data} shows that this is the only reduced tie sequence that appears. \end{proof}

 The data in Table~\ref{tab:table2} is now clear.
 As with the other knot types, the number of tie sequences that appears depends on whether reduction I is used, or whether reductions II and IV are needed.
 The $3_1$ knot has been discussed extensively above.
 For $5_1$, there is one tie sequence with 6 tie moves, and 4 tie sequences with 9 tie moves.
 For $7_1$ we see there is just the (expected) single tie sequence.